Liberating Structures: Unleash and Involve Everyone

 - 5 minutes: Ask people in the entire group to share some observations or patterns;

-Impromptu Networking is a great icebreaker.
+Impromptu Networking is a great way to spread ideas, make personal connections and get a sense of whats important to the group.
 It allows you ask a question that ties into the theme of the gathering, but it also sets the tone for what the session will be like.
 But more importantly, it helps people reflect on a question in various rounds, helping them to refine their own thoughts on the subject, thereby ‘priming’ the group for further microstructures, games and discussions.

 25/10 Crowdsourcing (~30 minutes)

-25/10 Crowdsourcing is one of the best approaches to tap into the expertise of a large group, and come up with creative ideas in a short period of time.
-It works like this:
+25/10 Crowdsourcing is a wonderful structure to tap into the expertise of a large group and come up with creative ideas in a short period of time:

 - Introduce the question or challenge that you’d like to gather solutions for;

-- 5 minutes: Ask people to individually write down their boldest solution and the first step to getting there on a post-it or index card.
-Or ask for the ‘15% Solution’: what is a first step in the right direction?;
+- 5 minutes: Ask people to individually write down their boldest solution and the first step on a post-it or index card;

 - Explain the process (this is important — this microstructure can feel complicated when not explained upfront);